Letters: Leaving Home And Making New Friends

 NEAL CONAN, HOST:

-It's Tuesday, and time to read from your comments.
-Last week, we spoke with Sally Koslow about the difficulties many young people experience as try to leave home and why the lack of jobs and enormous student loan debt can soon send them back to live with mom and dad.
-Chris Mall(ph) in Bradford, New Hampshire, responded: I don't know a single boomerang child who doesn't want to be self-sufficient.
+It's Tuesday and time to read from your comments.
+Last week, we spoke with Sally Koslow about the difficulties many young people experience as they try to leave home and why the lack of jobs and enormous student loan debt can soon send them back to live with mom and dad.
+Chris Small(ph) in Bradford, New Hampshire, responded: I don't know a single boomerang child who doesn't want to be self-sufficient.
 Ms. Koslow fails to recognize that young people are not letting opportunities pass by, he wrote.
 Those opportunities are no longer available.

-But Zoe Wesloski(ph) emailed from Pittsburg to say: I don't get it.
+But Zoe Wesloski(ph) emailed from Pittsburgh to say: I don't get it.
 I'm 39.
 This was not an option for my generation.
 Not only did I enter the job market without a college degree, but I found a way to survive.
 And when I left home at 22, I never went back.
 I found a way to make it through nursing school as a single mother in my 30s.
 She continued: I don't know what's wrong with this generation, but it sure as hell ain't the economy.

 We also spoke with New York Times writer Alex Williams about the challenges of making friends after college.
 Anne Scranton(ph) in Blue Ash, Ohio, wrote: Everyone told me I'd make lots of mom friends when my kids got in school.
 But as a working mom, I found it tough to connect on weekends when many families are having family time.
 I decided to enroll in a leadership class held in the city where I work, and through that class, I've met other working families and folks of all ages and stages.
 Everyone needs to be open-minded in reaching out to people of all ages.
 We all have experiences to share.

 And finally, Greg Alexander in Bloomington, Indiana reminded us that the beginning and end of the story of adult bonding is happy hour.
 It's good to go to a place where everybody knows your name.
 Cheers.